 Asset Management is the optimal management of physical asset systems during their life cycles.

-The Asset Management Division is a part of the Corporate Services support team.
+The Asset Management Division is a part of the Engineering and Public Works support team.
 The focus of Asset Management since its inception in early 2007 has been the development of an integrated approach to the long-term renewal and replacement of the City’s core public infrastructure (water, sewer, drainage and roads).

 During the Summer/Fall of 2009 the City implemented RIVA software to model the lifecycle of its infrastructure networks to determine its long-term infrastructure re-investment requirements.
 The results of the latest modeling were shared with Council in early 2012 indicating there is an annual infrastructure liability (Gap) of approximately $12million.
 The infrastructure liability is the difference between our current level of infrastructure re-investment and the required level of re-investment.